 It is not unreasonable, however, to require customers to provide a sales slip or gift receipt to establish where and when the item was purchased, and at what price.
 Those with a gift receipt will generally only receive an even exchange or store credit, not cash.

 Tips for hassle-free returns

-- Don’t fight the crowds on the return lines the day after Christmas; if you’re there, grab some of the advertised bargains instead.
+- Don’t fight the crowds on the return lines the day after Christmas.
 Go back a day or two later, or better yet, see if the store provides free returns by mail.

-- To improve your chances of getting full credit, provide a sales slip or gift receipt, return the item in new condition, unopened, and with all packaging material.
-Returns without a receipt are subject to the posted return policy, which might result in your receiving only a merchandise credit for the lowest price the item has sold for recently, or possibly no refund or exchange at all.
+- To improve your chances of getting full credit, provide a sales slip or gift receipt and return the item in new condition, unopened and with all packaging material.
+Returns without a receipt are subject to the posted return policy, which might result in you receiving only a merchandise credit for the lowest price the item has sold for recently — or possibly no refund or exchange at all.